 The Dodge Omni GLHS you see here was personally owned by Carroll Shelby, it’s now titled in the Carroll Hall Shelby Trust name, and it’s due to roll across the auction block in just a few days time.

 For the uninitiated, the Dodge Omni GLHS (also known as the Shelby GLHS) was a version of the Dodge Omni built by Carroll Shelby’s team at his factory in Whittier, California.
+This car was based on the Talbot Sunbeam in Europe where it proved quite a handy competitor in the world of rally.

 Despite appearances, the Omni GLHS was said to be quicker than the legendary Shelby GT350 in the 0 to 60 mph dash taking just 6.5 seconds vs the 6.8 seconds required by the GT350.